MEF-GIT/MEF-LSO-Cantata-SDK/README.md

 # MEF-LSO-Cantata-SDK

-This repository contains the MEF LSO Interlude SDK.
+This repository contains the MEF LSO Cantata SDK.

 ## Copyright